jschmidt424/spazdrum/README.md

-Hello!
-I'm currently a student at Lambda School for full stack web development.
-I am currently seeking opportunities where I can further develop my self, technical abilities and grow with others.
+# Hello! :vulcan_salute:

+### Hello, I'm Josh!
+I am a software engineer that is passionate about music to groove to, competitive gaming, building a community and making the world funner for everyone.

 Some things that I have learned and worked on include: